Last Updated: October 2021

 Show in apps library, and

-Enable feedback (see Figure 6).
+Enable feedback (see Figure 11).
 Many of these settings correspond with attributes of the term:app class and can be overridden by the portal administrator.
-Other control the visibility or accessibility of the app.
+Others control the sorting order, visibility, or accessibility of the app.

 Custom Settings appear under the